 The Grand Cherokee usually comes equipped with a full-sized spare tire or a compact spare, depending on the model.
 Tire changing tools are also included and will be located below the rear cargo area’s top cover.
 It is recommended, however, that an added roadside emergency kit with lights/flares, jumper cables, a better lug wrench, and a safety (high-visibility) vest be added to your regular gear.

 Watching local advertisements from tire shops and garages can be a good start.
 These deals can often mean essentially getting the tire or mounting/balancing services for free.
 In addition, most large online tire retailers like Tire Rack have deals with local garages that can mean significant savings if shopped well.
+Read more on the Best Places to Buy Tires Online and Save Hundreds here.

 Most online tire retailers include shipping in their prices.
 Shipping can be direct to the customer or, more commonly, is direct to an affiliated or trusted tire installer.